Get Started

 Step-by-Step Guide to Creating a Story Pitch

-Step 1: Research the Journalist and Publication
+Step 1: Identify the Right Journalist and Outlet

 1. You can get down and dirty and do the research yourself with a good old-fashioned Google search.